 University campus in Wisconsin

-Explore 18 accredited computer engineering degree programs in Wisconsin.
-Compare schools by graduation rate, salary outcomes, and tuition—from University of Wisconsin-Platteville to University of Wisconsin-Madison.
+Compare the top computer engineering colleges in Wisconsin.
+18 accredited computer engineering schools ranked by graduation rate, career outcomes, and value, from University of Wisconsin-Platteville to University of Wisconsin-Madison.

 #1 ProgramU of Wisconsin-Madison